bshepherdson/tcforth/gba/DESIGN.md

 no confusing remapping.

 However there are a few constraints:
-- Most importantly, the code lives in ROM, so any mutable cells need to live in a separate space.
+- Most importantly, the code lives in ROM, so we need separate spaces and indirect data.
+The metacompiler now supports this nicely.
 - The system is not interactive, so dictionaries can be excluded from the final build.
-The metacompiler does not currently support this.
+This is also supported.
-- We may want to build a multi-tasking variant of the Forth system, cooperative or even pre-empting, to better support background processes in games.
+- Multi-tasking is useful, and it's now supported.
+Can use timer interrupts to get more beans.
 - We need to hook into interrupts on the platform, as well as a highly custom set of memory-mapped registers for controlling the hardware.